Los Errantes: Residency in Brussels

 With Granach's money, Ascaso and Durruti left for Belgium, planning to take a ship to Mexico from Antwerp.
-But after they arrived, they decided against going to Mexico and sent most of the money back to Rocker.
-When they arrived in Belgium in early 1929, they found the country had relaxed its immigration policies.
-Aided again by Marcel Dieu, they applied to the Belgian police, who agreed to provide them with residency on the condition that the two change their names; this condition surprised and confused the two illegalists.
-With residency secured, they ruled out moving to Mexico, choosing instead to remain among the many Spanish exiles who had also settled in Brussels.
-On Rue Haute, Spanish refugees had established the Casa de Pueblo, where exiles gathered to organise against the Primo de Rivera dictatorship.
-Ascaso painted the building's facade, while his brother Domingo sold stationery, Durruti found a job as a mechanic and Liberto Callejas worked in the hotel where Francesc Macià was staying.
-Spanish anarchists also frequented Marcel Dieu's bookshop, which leased space for a workshop, ran by Léo Campion and the "Barasco firm".
+But when they arrived in Belgium in early 1929, they found the country had relaxed its immigration policies.
+Aided again by Marcel Dieu, they applied to the Belgian police, who agreed to provide them with residency on the condition that the two change their names.
+With residency secured, they ruled out moving to Mexico, choosing instead to remain among the many Spanish exiles who had also settled in Brussels, and sent most of their money back to Rocker.
+On Rue Haute, Brussels|Rue Haute, Spanish refugees had established the Casa de Pueblo, where exiles gathered to organise against the Primo de Rivera dictatorship.
+Ascaso painted the building's facade, while his brother Domingo sold stationery, Durruti found a job as a metalworker and Liberto Callejas worked in the hotel where the Catalan nationalist leader Francesc Macià was staying.
+The Spanish anarchists also frequented Marcel Dieu's bookshop, which leased space for a workshop, ran by Léo Campion and the "Barasco firm".
 Many of the Spanish anarchists, including Ascaso and Durruti, answered to the name "Barasco".
 Despite the conditions of the Great Depression, and despite their open distaste for their employers, Ascaso and Durruti were able to find regular work in Brussels.
 During this time, the Spanish anarchists were closely surveilled by the Brussels police.